vmware-tanzu/pinniped/deploy/supervisor/README.md

 #### Configuring TLS for the Supervisor OIDC Endpoints

-If you have terminated TLS outside the app, for example using an Ingress with TLS certificates, then you do not need to configure TLS certificates on the OIDCProviderConfig.
+If you have terminated TLS outside the app, for example using an Ingress with TLS certificates, then you do not need to configure TLS certificates on the OIDCProvider.

 If you are using a LoadBalancer Service to expose the Supervisor app outside your cluster, then you will also need to configure the Supervisor app to terminate TLS.
 There are two places to configure TLS certificates:

-1. Each `OIDCProviderConfig` can be configured with TLS certificates, using the `sniCertificateSecretName` field.
+1. Each `OIDCProvider` can be configured with TLS certificates, using the `sniCertificateSecretName` field.

 1. The default TLS certificate for all OIDC providers can be configured by creating a Secret called `pinniped-supervisor-default-tls-certificate` in the same namespace in which the Supervisor was installed.